 It's perhaps the cruelest of new-mom ironies: you're permanently exhausted, but when that sweet little angel finally goes to sleep, you

 can't.
 Maybe you're anxious about your baby or you're obsessing about schedules.
 Whatever it is, you're lying there in bed and no matter how hard you try (and perhaps because you're trying too hard), you can't manage the one thing that would make you feel better.
 If you're a new mom struggling to sleep, don't lose hope — there are more than a few things you can try.
 I've always needed more sleep than the average bear (I'm a grade A hibernator).
 I knew that having a newborn would change all that, but I didn't expect that when I actually had the opportunity to sleep I would find it to be such a challenge.
 I've been managing obsessive-compulsive disorder (OCD) for most of my life, so I'm not a stranger to racing thoughts, but they had never disturbed my sleep to such a degree.
 Even though I was physically and emotionally tired, I couldn't stop thinking about whether my daughter was getting enough milk or writing thank-you notes in my head.
 I eventually achieved sleep with the help of a mindfulness coach and some much-needed relaxation techniques, but I still have trouble from time to time.
 Postnatal insomnia is no joke.
 When you're a new mom, you have to be really careful.
 According to Michigan Health, sleep deprivation is associated with numerous health concerns, not the least of which is postpartum depression.
 The following are definitely worth a try, but if you don't get any relief, don't hesitate to seek professional help for your sleep problems.
-When you're a new mom, there's always something to do.
+Be Productive When you're a new mom, there's always something to do.
 I'm willing to bet there's baby laundry to fold or dishes to wash.
 Whether you're bottle-feeding or nursing, there's always something that needs to be sanitized.
 Hell, you could even write in the damn baby book because I know you haven't had time to touch that thing.

 I say this with a caveat, though.
 Only get up and do something if crossing it off your list is going to eliminate the guilt you're feeling and allow you to sleep.
 If it's going to work you into a cleaning frenzy, don't do it.